A place at dOCUMENTA (13)

 "Right now we're contemplating what kind of follow-up work we're going to do for all of this," Büttner says.
 "How we can keep it alive and formulate what we've taken in.
 It could take the form of a book, an exhibition, or a joint project with other participants."

 Something will be preserved, that much is clear.
 The collection can on the table is one sign of that.
 It's a rusty piece, welded together from rubbish.
-But it represents "A Place Near the Buried Canal” – a place that isn't likely to be forgotten anytime soon in the workshop room of the Mainz Academy of Arts.
+But it represents "A Place Near the Buried Canal” – a place that isn't likely to be forgotten anytime soon in the workshop room of the Mainz Academy of Fine Arts.